 “I would.
 I’ll write one today.
 Thank you, serjo,” she said.

 More to the point, the Dunmer took family more seriously than anything else.
-If she was to impress Angyar (and stay with Tomal) she needed to play the part of an obedient daughter—or at least do the best job she could, given the circumstances.
+If she was to impress Angyar (and stay with Tomal), she needed to play the part of a respectful and obedient daughter—or at least do the best job she could, given the circumstances.

+Daria sighed inwardly.
 Here she was, willingly altering her behavior to impress someone else.
-Where mom, the Empire, Drenlyn Academy, the Mages Guild, the IAS, and even a Telvanni wizard lord had failed, the Sloans had succeeded.
+Where mom, the Empire, Drenlyn Academy, the Mages Guild, the IAS, and even a Telvanni wizard had failed, the Sloans had succeeded.

-Daria returned to her room and dragged the squat table next to her bed by the window for light.
+Daria returned to her room and dragged the squat table next to the window for light.
 Placing a sheet of paper on the corkbulb-wood surface, she stared at it for a few minutes as she gathered her thoughts.
 What did she want to tell her family?

 Finished, she let the quill fall from her aching hand and sat back in her chair, heaving and soaked in sweat.
 She wanted to cry but no longer had the energy.
-Almost two dozen pages of cramped and jagged script, all laid out around the table to dry.
+Almost a dozen-and-a-half pages of cramped and jagged script surrounded her, all laid out around the table to dry.

 If they knew the truth, she’d at least know what they really thought about her.